realdustsans/realdustsans/README.md

 𓈒 any endos... or disorder fakers... or fakeclaimers.. or transids.. or radqueers.. or anything like that... ok thank

-𓈒 roleplayers + WEIRD yumeshippers. i really hate roleplaying or just seeing anything about it.. i don't like yumeshippers in general due to my past experiences with them
+𓈒 roleplayers + WEIRD yumeshippers. i really hate roleplaying or just seeing anything about it.. i don't like yumeshippers in general due to my past experiences with them but i still respect them yk? ok

-𓈒 any exes + ex friends ! there is a reason i cut them off and do NOT want to interact with again. same goes for any drama related stuff.
+𓈒 any exes + ex friends ! i cut them off for a reason hence why i dont want them interacting with me again ^^ same goes for any drama related stuff guys leave me alone its been years

 𓈒 really flirty people. it genuinely makes me uncomfortable, small platonic flirting is allowed but only with my close friends.. same thing goes for sexual stuff but it really just depends if im comfortable with you

 𓈒 yaoi/yuri fetishizers or just make their whole person about it. i really hate when people are constantly referring to wlw or mlm as yuri or yaoi, ESPECIALLY in anime sorry it just cringes me out sorry.

 𓈒 any killerchat fans, if you're already my friend but like this game i guess it's alright . ?

 </details>

 <details>
   <summary>──⠀MORE　  ₎₎</summary>

-𓈒 i have really bad memory,, i forget a LOT of stuff sorry
+𓈒 i have really bad memory,, i forget a LOT of stuff sorry i often ask a bunch of questions due to this

 𓈒 COMMUNICATE WITH ME IF I MAKE U UNCOMOFRTABLE OR ANNOYED !! i cannot read people's minds and i need to know what i did wrong! i pester people about this a lot. yes guys i tkae accountability of my actionbs